google/osv.dev/vulnfeeds/tools/debian/debian_converter/README.md

 `git` also has to be installed and on the `PATH`, used to read modified dates of files

-Running the `first_package_finder.py` also requires internet connection.
+Running the `first_package_finder.py` also requires an Internet connection.

 ## Run converter